 Candidates currently hired on emergency certification can do the internship in their own, qualified classroom.
 After the initial year to complete certification, candidates have up to three additional years to complete the Master’s degree.

-This program is offered at the PLU Tacoma campus in partnership with Puget Sound ESD, Bethel School District, Clover Park School District, Franklin Pierce School District, and Puyallup School District.
-All candidates will complete the internship in one of these districts.
+This program is offered at the PLU Tacoma campus and serves districts in the South Puget Sound Region.
+PLU works closely with Puget Sound ESD, Bethel School District, Clover Park School District, Franklin Pierce School District, Puyallup School District, and many more.

 - Program Length: Minimum 9 months to one year for certification, 1-3 years for MAE